eolementhe/guide/guide.md

 ![workflow-ftp-watch-folder-3](images/workflow-ftp-watch-folder-3.png)

-Now go to the dropdown menu at the top right of eolementhe and click on `FTP Watch Folder`.
+Now click on your login at the top right of Eolementhe and click on `FTP Watch Folder`.

 ![workflow-ftp-watch-folder-1](images/workflow-ftp-watch-folder-1.png)

-Select the FTP container you just entered just before.
-Select the folder that will be watched.
+Select the FTP container you just entered before.
 Select the folder that will be watched.
 And click on `Submit`.

 ![workflow-ftp-watch-folder-5](images/workflow-ftp-watch-folder-5.png)